wlonk/arcadia/2015-02-post-playtest-2-outline.md

 3, 7 points or something).
 Some might also have “burn this key” type points, after which you have to chose a new key.

-**TODO** rewrite some of these triggers, add variant rewards.
+**TODO**:

+Rewrite some of these triggers to be more proactive, and make rewards vary between different Dark Desires.

-### Mad, Bad and Dangerous to Know **TODO**
+### Mad, Bad and Dangerous to Know

 You are a person of gigantic passions: great mirths and great melancholies.
 What is the outlet for your passions?

-  - When you emotionally abandon someone
+  - When you emotionally abuse someone
-  - When you destroy the reputation of someone close to you towards your own ends
+  - When you wreck the reputation of someone close to you towards your own ends
   - When you kill someone in a fit of passion

 ###Forbidden love